Will Power leaves Team Penske after 17 years to join Andretti Global | TSN

 Power turns 45 at the start of the next season and is expected to be replaced by Penske in the No. 12 by 23-year-old David Malukas.

-Even though Power's contract concluded after Sunday's season finale at Nashville Superspeedway, Team Penske is holding on to Power through Dec.
-31 and he won't be cleared to work for Andretti until the start of 2026.
+Although Power was free to sign with a team as of Monday, Penske told The Associated Press on Wednesday that his contract runs through the end of December.
+Team Penske plans to hold him through the duration and he won't be cleared to work for Andretti until the start of 2026.

 Despite the delay in the fresh start after an anxious season of uncertainty, Power is looking forward to his next opportunity.